-When you’re hiking, there are no bathroom facilities, so it’s a good idea to pack toilet paper in case the situation arises.
+When you’re hiking, there are no bathroom facilities, so it’s a good idea to pack toilet paper if the situation arises.

-Camera: Last but certainly not least you will no doubt want to capture your adventure to cherish later.
+Camera: Last but certainly not least you will undoubtedly want to capture your adventure to cherish later.

-You can use your smartphone’s camera or an entry-level dslr camera, it doesn’t need to be professional quality.
+You can use your smartphone’s camera or an entry-level DSLR camera.

-Maybe you want a first person account of your day out on the trails so get the best GoPro for hiking to attach to your head or chest and record the your most memorable moments.
+Maybe you want a first-person account of your day out on the trails, so get the best GoPro for hiking to attach to your head or chest and record your most memorable moments.

 Safety is ALWAYS priority #1 – you are going to be out in the wilderness after all!

-Even if you’re an extremely careful hiker, being prepared for an emergency situation could save your own life or someone else’s.
+Even if you’re a cautious hiker, being prepared for an emergency could save your own life or someone else’s.

-Knife or multipurpose tool: You may want to carry a knife or multipurpose tool with you in case of an emergency situation.
+Knife or multi-purpose tool: You may want to carry a knife or multipurpose tool with you in case of an emergency.

-A knife can be useful for cutting cloth into bandages, repairing gear, and even removing splinters.
+A knife can help cut cloth into bandages, repairing gear, and even removing splinters.

-Illumination: A headlamp for hiking is the most ideal form of illumination because it provides for a hands-free light source.
+Illumination: A headlamp is the most ideal form of illumination on the trail because it provides for a hands-free light source.